-A cash injection of £8.3m from the Liverpool City Region Combined Authority’s Transforming Cities Fund will fund the demolition of two flyovers, making way for hundreds of new homes.
+A cash injection of £8.3m from the Liverpool City Region Combined Authority’s Transforming Cities Fund will fund the demolition of two flyovers, making way for 1,400 new homes.
 Tony McDonough reports

 Liverpool City Region Combined Authority’s Transforming Cities Fund has agreed to fund the demolition of the flyovers in the Birkenhead Central station/Hind Street area, paving the way to create a brownfield site for residential and commercial development.

 There will also be an re-alignment of the highway network to ensure routes into the town centre and the tunnel are maintained and improved.
 The aim is to improve the gateway to Birkenhead town centre by creating a new community of homes and businesses.